1976–77 Aston Villa F.C. season

-The 1976–77 season was Aston Villa's 77th in the Football League and their second consecutive season in the top division.
+The 1976–77 English football season was Aston Villa's 78th season in the Football League and their second consecutive season in the top division.

 Andy Gray and was joint winner of England's golden boot with Arsenal's Malcolm Macdonald in 1976–77.
 Gray's 29 goals helped Villa to a fourth-place finish and victory in the League Cup, and earned him the PFA Young Player of the Year and PFA Players' Player of the Year awards.

-There were debut appearances for Gordon Smith (79), Alex Cropley (67), Charlie Young (11), Mick Buttress (3), David T Hughes (4) and Ivor Linton (27).
+There were debut appearances for Gordon Smith (79), Alex Cropley (67), Ivor Linton (27), Charlie Young (11), Mick Buttress (3), and David T. Hughes (4).